jengalas/thegourmetmoose/_posts/2016-09-30-cock-a-leekie-soup.md

   - entree
   - soup
   - British
 excerpt: "We used a rotisserie chicken and a bit more barley than the recipe specifies.
 We didn't have fresh parsley, so we added a small amount of dried parsley to the soup.
-We needed to use our large () pot.
+We needed to use our large (7 quart) pot.
 Serve with [prune-walnut bread](!SITE_URL!/prune-walnut-bread)."
 header:
   teaser: cock-a-leekie-soup-150x150.jpg
 ---